neumino/neumino.github.io/movies.md

-### You Were Never Really Here
+### A Bad Moms Christmas
-*Released on 2017-11-03, vote average 6*
+*Released on 2017-11-03, vote average 5.1*

-A missing teenage girl.
-A brutal and tormented enforcer on a rescue mission.
-Corrupt power and vengeance unleash a storm of violence that may lead to his awakening.
+The titular under-appreciated and over-burdened friends cope with the stresses of the most wonderful time of year as their own mothers visit for the holidays.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/G_IeNsAaclA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/fPLTUwxGjms?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>